(1) The services available through the program are limited to those specified in this rule.

 (7) Monies available through the program may not be expended on the following:

-(8) A service available through the program is not available to any extent that a service of another program is otherwise available to a recipient to meet the recipient's need for that service.
+(8) The program is considered the payor of last resort.
+A service available through the program is not available to any extent that a service of another program is otherwise available to a recipient to meet the recipient's need for that service.